 The summer months in Busan are hot and humid.
 Temperatures soar as high as 40 degrees Celsius.
 July and August are monsoon season, and constant daily rainfall can hinder your travel experience.

-If you are considering travelling to Busan in the summer, try to travel in June so that you can avoid the rain and make the most of the beaches and coastal areas.
+If you are considering travelling to Busan in the summer, try to travel in June.
+This way you can avoid the rain.
+Not to mention, you can make the most of the beaches and coastal areas.

 Autumn (September to November)

 Autumn in Busan is pleasant.
-Conditions are similar to the Spring months yet without the crowds that the cherry blossoms bring.
+Conditions are similar to the Spring months.
+However, the added benefit is that you do not have the crowds that spring and the cherry blossoms bring.